tytydraco/yessleep/out/Camping_Support_Group_.md

 Mark: “I got you man, but we gotta move as fast as you can.”
 Mark puts an arm around Jacob.

 Jacob: “I’m so sorry.”
-He has while panting heavily.
+He says while panting heavily.

 Emma and Mia are far ahead of the group, Mark helping Jacob and Daniel being close to them.
 The woods are dark and thick with trees, the sounds of bugs and animals can be heard faintly.